A collection of contrived questions intended to address some common misconceptions and uncertainties regarding MIDI.

 No file size penalty.

-Many people have GM capability.
+Many devices have GM capability.

 |Variations in the timbre and volume envelope of voices between different GM devices.|